-Our opinions are based on existing law, which is subject to change.
-Such opinions are further based on our knowledge of facts as of the date hereof.
-We assume no duty to update or supplement our opinions to reflect any fact or circumstance that may hereafter come to our attention or to reflect any change in any law that may hereafter occur or become effective.
-Moreover, our opinions are not a guarantee of result; rather, such opinions represent our legal judgment based upon our review of existing law that we deem relevant to such opinions and in reliance upon the representations and covenants referenced above.
-With your permission, we have relied on an opinion dated the date hereof by the General Counsel to the District, with respect to the due adoption of the Resolutions and the due authorization of the execution and delivery of the Bonds.
+This opinion is given as of the date hereof, and we assume no obligation to revise or supplement this opinion to reflect any facts or circumstances that may hereafter come to our attention, or any changes in law that may hereafter occur.
+Moreover, our opinions are not a guarantee of a particular result, and are not binding on the courts; rather, our opinions represent our legal judgment based upon our review of existing law that we deem relevant to such opinions and in reliance upon the certifications and opinions referenced above.
+Our engagement with respect to this matter has terminated as of the date hereof.